renpy/renpy/sphinx/source/side_image.rst

 image is displayed.
 These can be used to move around side images, or use a transition to go between side images.

-This code causes the side image to slide in and out when the character associated with that image changes::
+This causes the side image to slide in and out when the character associated with that image changes::

     transform change_transform(old, new):